-You’ve been through the divorce process, the paperwork is signed, and it’s final.
+You’ve been through the divorce process, the paperwork is signed, and the divorce is final.
 Time to move forward and put all that behind you, right?
 Not always.
-If your ex-husband or -wife hasn’t been able to navigate the divorce in an emotionally healthy manner, you may see a continuation of conflict long after the divorce has been finalized.
+If your ex-spouse hasn’t been able to navigate the divorce in an emotionally healthy way, you may see a continuation of conflict long after the divorce has been finalized.

 Don't Engage in the Conflict

 Words can wound, and it's not uncommon for a bitter ex to launch a verbal or written attack aimed at your character and behaviors, whether directly (via a text or phone call) or indirectly (by blasting you on social media).
-And while it's only human to want to defend yourself when lies are being spread, doing so only adds fuel to the fire; you're giving your ex the satisfaction of seeing you in distress, and, if you speak out of anger, new ammo to use against you down the road.
+And while it's only human to want to defend yourself, doing so only adds fuel to the fire; you're giving your ex the satisfaction of seeing you in distress, and, if you speak out of anger, new ammo to use against you down the road.

-Remember: You may be unable to control your ex's words and actions, but you can control your response to their bad behavior; this allows you to take ownership of the narrative.
-If you receive nasty emails, threats of taking the children away, or anything that causes you concern and stress, don’t respond.
-No response from you will stop your ex in their tracks.
-If they have no one to play with, the cycle is broken, and the game is over.
+Remember: You may not be able to control your ex's words and actions, but you can control your response to their bad behavior.
+If you receive nasty emails, don’t respond.
+No response from you will stop your ex, and if they have no one to play with, the cycle is broken.

 Act in Your Children's Best Interest

-Even if you're able to sever the legal and emotional ties that linked you to your ex, the fact remains that he or she will always be a parent to your children—now and forever.
-When you feel your blood pressure starting to rise on account of your ex, weigh your options.
-You could waste energy, emotions, and time contributing to a toxic dynamic, or you could apply those same resources toward establishing an amicable relationship with your ex.
-Creating a harmonious rapport with your ex will help you avoid years of stress and drama, not only for you, but for your kids, too.
+Even if you're able to sever the legal and emotional ties that linked you to your ex, they'll always be a parent to your children, so it's important to create a harmonious rapport with your ex that will help you avoid years of stress and drama, not only for you, but for your kids, too.

-If you've given it your best and you and your ex are still unable to see eye to eye, remember to keep the kids out of the melee.
+If you've given it your best and you and your ex are still unable to see eye to eye, remember to keep the kids out of the drama.
 Be prepared to talk to your kids about your divorce, encourage their questions, and remind them that they're not to blame.
 Above all else, don't badmouth your ex in front of your kids.
-And if your ex won't do the same for you, give your kids the green light to opt out of the dysfunction: "Encourage your children to put their own boundaries in place by either talking to the parent who is saying the disturbing things or by choosing to not listen or to ignore what is being said," suggests marriage and family therapist Jane Greer Ph.D.
-Your children deserve to have healthy, loving relationships with both of their parents; these tactics will help give them the tools needed to sustain functional, happy relationships of their own as adults.
+And if your ex won't do the same for you, give your kids the green light to opt-out of the dysfunction.

-The anger your ex displays toward you is an indication of how much pain they are in.
-After all, most mean people are hurting people.
-The most effective response you can give to an ex who vilifies and maligns you to others is compassion.
+The anger your ex displays toward you can be an indication of how much pain they are in, so it could be helpful to respond with compassion.
 Try to view things from their side and acknowledge their feelings, however ridiculous or unreasonable they may be.

 If the divorce was your idea, you may feel quite a bit of guilt over your decision.
 It isn’t easy to watch another person suffer as a result of a decision you made, especially when the person is someone you once shared a life with and loved (and perhaps still do, to some degree).

-Your ex's expressions of sorrow, remorse, and angst can easily send you into a guilt spiral, but resist the urge to be a guest at their pity party.
-Show your ex compassion, once again, but don’t indulge feelings of guilt or shame, because you aren’t responsible for their pain.
-The onus is on your ex to practice self-care and acceptance in order to move forward, just as you took the step toward freeing yourself from an unfulfilling marriage.
+Your ex's expressions of sorrow, remorse, and angst can easily send you into a guilt spiral, but try to resist it.
+Show your ex compassion, but don’t indulge feelings of guilt or shame, because you aren’t responsible for their pain.
+Practice self-care and acceptance in order to move forward.

 Take Care of Yourself